 This season’s 2018-2019 highlights include the world premiere of her second string quartet “Letters” by the Brodsky Quartet and the world premiere of her second children opera “Djurens planet” by the Finnish National Opera.

 Damström studied composition with Doctor Hannu Pohjannoro at Tampere University of Applied Sciences and graduated in 2014.
 Currently she is finishing her master studies in composition at Malmö Academy of Music for Professor Luca Francesconi.
 She has also gathered much inspiration by travelling to master classes around Europe.

 Damström is working full time with commissions for musicians, ensembles and orchestras.
-The Finnish Cultural Foundation and The Swedish Cultural Foundation in Finland have supported her studies and artistic work.
+The Finnish Cultural Foundation, The Swedish Cultural Foundation in Finland and Alfred Kordelin Foundation have supported her artistic work.

 Click here to download Cecilia Damström’s presentation as a PDF file